abnerwillys/abnerwillys/README.md

 </p>
 </br>
 <h6 align="center">
     My name is Abner Willys.
 I'm 25 years old and I'm from Maringá, PR - Brazil.
-I am a student full-stack developer.
+I'm a full-stack developer.
 Enthusiast of technology, games, and nerdy world.
 Passionate about helping to solve problems.
 Passionate about the JavaScript stack.
 </h6>

 <p align="center">